 - (a) the bar must be dislodged because of the action of the athlete "whilst vaulting".
-So, if the athlete after correctly retrieving his pole (so as not to infringe Rule 183.4) were then to hit the crossbar or the uprights with the pole so that it was dislodged, this would not amount to a failure since it was not because of the action of the athlete whilst vaulting, unless the Judge had not yet raised the white flag; - (b) to take into account the effect of Note (ii) as there will be many occasions when the pole on bending will touch the landing area beyond the zero line; - (c) of the possibility that the athlete can actually take-off in such a way that his body or the bend of the pole will penetrate the vertical plane through the zero line but then he returns to the runway without attempting to clear the bar.
-Provided that he has time left for his trial and he did not touch the ground beyond the zero line, he may continue with the trial; - (d) Judges must take particular care to ensure that action prohibited under Rule 183.2(d) has occurred.
+So, if the athlete after correctly retrieving his pole (so as not to infringe Rule 183.4) were then to hit the crossbar or the uprights with the pole so that it was dislodged, this would not amount to a failure since it was not because of the action of the athlete whilst vaulting, unless the crossbar was still moving and, as a result, the Judge had not yet raised the white flag; - (b) to take into account the effect of Note (ii) as there will be many occasions when the pole on bending will touch the landing area beyond the zero line; - (c) to be aware of the possibility that the athlete can actually take-off in such a way that his body or the bend of the pole will penetrate the vertical plane through the zero line but then he returns to the runway without attempting to clear the bar.
+Provided that he has time left for his trial and he did not touch the ground beyond the zero line, he may continue with the trial; - (d) Judges must take particular care to detect whether any action prohibited under Rule 183.2(d) has occurred.
 Not only does it mean that the relevant Judge must keep an eye on the vaulter throughout the vault, but he must determine that such action was not merely incidental touching as the athlete cleared the bar.
 In general for (d) to be applied, there should be some direct action on behalf of the athlete to steady or replace the bar.